On-The-Train-In-The-Train | Commonly Confused Words

 etymology

-• Use on the train when referring to being aboard the train as a passenger, similar to being on a boat or on a plane.
+• When you are on the train, you are referring to the mode of transportation itself, much like being on a bus or on a plane.

-• Use in the train when you want to emphasize being inside the physical structure of the train, usually in the context of location.
+• Using in the train can imply being inside the physical structure of the train, focusing more on the enclosure.

 © 2025 Lithium Lab Pte Ltd